TGSAI/segy/docs/settings.md

 ## Environment Variables

-Environment variables that follow the `SEGY_` format will be automatically included in your [SegySettings] instance:
+Environment variables that follow the `SEGY_` format will be automatically included in your [SegyFileSettings] instance:

 ```shell
 export SEGY_OVERRIDE_BINARY_HEADER='{"samples_per_trace": 1001, "segy_revision": 1}'